ovesco/cheapbook/README.md

 |Create env| -> |Add dependencies (maven...)| -> |Env saved to DB and loaded| -> |Dev starts scripting|
 |----------|    |---------------------------|    |--------------------------|    |--------------------|
 ```

+## Data and dependencies
+The project would be useless without the possibility to feed the environment with dependencies or external data.
+The system will thus ship with tools to load Maven dependencies (or from similar repos) and/or external data like Json files, CSV tables...